usccolumbia/Acitve-Generative-Design/README.md

 #### Evaluating the performance of a model trained by active-learning-augemented data
  Upon acquire active-learning augumented data, one can train and evaluate a screening model's performance using Roost package and GAN generated dataset.
+ The 5 pre-trained models in figshare link are corresponding to Exp1 ~ Exp3 in the paper.